-This phase space distribution is very close to that of a nominal HGHG, indicating that the proposed technique can perfectly maintain sinusoidal energy modulation.
-Maximum bunching factor of 3\% is achieved here.
-Driven by this bunching factor, the peak power of the radiation grows exponentially and reaches saturation at 20 m with value of 1.6 GW and the pulse duration of about 60 fs (FWHM).
-At this point, the spectrum bandwidth is 1.25 times to the Fourier transform limit, indicating great temporal coherence.
-These results are shown in Fig.2(b).
-For the nominal HGHG whose modulator length is usually one Rayleigh length, the seed laser power needs to be larger than 640 MW to obtain the same energy modulation depth and radiation performances.
-Hereby the required peak power of the seed laser is reduced by almost three orders of magnitude with the proposed technique.
+By setting the dispersion strength of the chicane as 34 $\mu$m, the energy-modulated electron beam becomes spatially density-modulated.
+Its phase space distribution is shown in Fig.~\ref{fig2}(b).

-Stabilities of DEHG in HGHG are also studied.
-Fig.3 reveals the simulation results of stability research.
+The phase space distribution is very close to that of a nominal HGHG, indicating that the direct-amplification process yields sinusoidal energy modulation.
+Maximum bunching factor of 3\% is achieved at 13.55 nm with the density-modulated beam.
+The radiator is an in-vacuum undulator with a 1.4 T peak magnetic field at 6.7 mm gap.
+K parameter is 5.4.
+In the radiator, the peak power of the EUV radiation grows exponentially and reaches saturation at 20 m with a value of 1.6 GW and pulse duration of about 60 fs (FWHM).
+The pulse energy is 77 $\mu$J. At this point, the spectrum bandwidth is about 1/1780 ($\Delta\lambda/\lambda$), 1.25 times to the Fourier transform limit, which manifests the great longitudinal coherence of the radiation.
+These results are shown in Fig.~\ref{fig2}(c).
+The average power of the FEL radiation at EUV reaches 77 W with 1 MHz repetition rate.